Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Introduction

-We characterize classes of weights for which nontermination reasoning can be done in a uniform way.
-Nondeterministic and probabilistic programs are instances of two classes of weightings that we identify in this paper; \emph{conservative} and \emph{indicative}.
-In a conservative weighting, the weight can be viewed as a resource, with the total amount of weight being split between branches of computation and nontermination, so that the weight of infinite traces can converge to 0 when all the weight is taken up by terminating outcomes.
-Indicative weightings have an infinite element that cannot be reduced, so that infinite traces cannot occur with weight zero in the limit.
-Our full list of contributions is as follows: \begin{itemize}[leftmargin=*] \item Building on the formalization of Outcome Logic \cite{zilberstein:completeOL}, we define a generic weighted program semantics, which can also quantify the weights of infinite traces (\Cref{sec:semantics}).
+Our formalism follows the weighted programming paradigm, where the possible program end states are assigned weights \cite{batz2022weighted,zilberstein:completeOL}.
+Varying the representations of the weights gives interpretations of different effects.
+For example, Boolean weights indicate whether or not a state is a possible outcome of a nondeterministic program whereas real-valued weights are used to quantify the probabilities of outcomes in a probabilistic program.
+Weights are elements of a \emph{semiring}, meaning that they can be added and multiplied to provide semantics to branching and sequential composition, respectively.
+In conservative weightings---like probabilistic programs---it is possible to have compositional inference rules for termination with unbounded choice, whereas in indicative weightings it is not possible.
+Our full list of contributions is as follows: \begin{itemize}[leftmargin=*] \item Building on Outcome Logic \cite{zilberstein:completeOL}, we define a generic program semantics, which can also quantify the weights of infinite traces (\Cref{sec:semantics}).
 We show how the ability of each model to make unbounded choices corresponds to particular properties of the underlying semiring. \item We extend Outcome Logic with the ability to reason about nontermination to obtain Total Outcome Logic (\Cref{sec:logic}).
-Unlike prior work, this allows us to prove that programs always terminate, or sometimes do not terminate. \item We show that Total Outcome Logic subsumes Partial and Total Hoare Logic \cite{hoarelogic,manna1974axiomatic} and other logics for incorrectness and nontermination \cite{outcome,raad2024nontermproving} (\Cref{sec:logic-subsumption}).
-We additionally derive proof rules to reason more easily in those logics in \Cref{sec:derived}. \item We present a variety of case studies in \Cref{sec:examples} to demonstrate how to reason about termination and nontermination with Total Outcome Logic. \end{itemize} Omitted proofs are included in the appendix.
+Unlike prior work, this allows us to prove that programs always terminate, or sometimes do not terminate. \item We show that \cites{verscht2025taxonomy} entire taxonomy of \emph{Hoare-like} logics can be expressed in Total Outcome Logic (\Cref{sec:vk-taxonomy}). \item We show that a second taxonomy---\emph{the \citet{cousot2024calculational} cube}---can also be expressed in Total Outcome Logic and compare it to the aforementioned taxonomy of \citeauthor{verscht2025taxonomy} (\Cref{sec:cousot}). \item We present a new taxonomy of correctness and incorrectness logics, showing that Total Outcome Logic gives more flexibility to express reusable specifications, making it a good foundation for static analysis (\Cref{sec:new-taxonomy}). \item We derive proof rules to reason more easily about special cases (\Cref{sec:derived}). \item We present a variety of case studies in \Cref{sec:examples} to demonstrate how to reason about termination and nontermination with Total Outcome Logic. \end{itemize} Omitted proofs are included in the appendix.